SEN INFORMATION REPORT

 If a child has severe learning/social needs, they may have externally funded 1 to 1 support and the assistant supporting that child would be guided in their work by the SENCO who would often be following recommendations made by the professionals involved.

 There are 3 waves of provision which provides a graduated approach to SEN support.

-- Wave 1 – Inclusive teaching in the classroom which meets the needs of the children by having high expectations for all.
+• Wave 1 – Inclusive teaching in the classroom which meets the needs of the children by having high expectations for all.
 The teachers provide differentiated tasks for children using the multi-sensory resources available.
-All classes have ‘HELP’ boxes with a variety of visual resources and in addition all the staff have an inventory of resources which are available from the special needs area
+All classes have a variety of visual resources and in addition all the staff have an access to resources which are available from the special needs area.

 All Wave 2 and 3 Interventions are monitored by the SENCO through the school’s assessment system.

 Where, despite a relevant graduated response, the child has not made expected progress, the school or parents should consider requesting an Education, Health and Care Assessment (EHC).
 In making their decision with regards to an EHC, the local authority will use evidence provided by the school and the parents and will consult closely with everybody concerned.
 Once a pupil is in receipt of an EHC plan the school will ensure that arrangements are made to meet their needs, making sure that the child and their parents are at the centre of decision making.